Ron Johnson (speedway rider): Injuries

 Johnson's career was beset with injuries.
 In 1935 he was involved in a crash which saw teammate Tom Farndon suffer fatal head injuries at New Cross.
 Johnson had multiple lacerations to his arm which kept him from competing in the Star Riders' Championship final.

-Up until 1949 he had lost a toe (after a crash at Exeter in 1929) and the tops of two of his fingers (after catching them in his chain in 1931) as results of track injuries.
+Up until 1949, Johnson had lost a toe (after a crash at Exeter in 1929) and the tops of two of his fingers (after catching them in his chain in 1931) as results of track injuries.
 However, on 1 August 1949, he had a huge crash at Wimbledon.
 He was following his teammate Cyril Roger for a 5-1 heat win.
 Roger wobbled in front of him and Johnson fell.
 As he got back onto his feet he was hit by Wimbledon rider Cyril Brine and knocked down, suffering a fractured skull.
 He also suffered a near fatal blood clot.
 This clot may have been jolted loose, thus saving his life, by one stretcher bearer who was walking out of step with the others when Johnson was removed from the track.
 Doctors wanted Johnson to stay in hospital for six months but he discharged himself after a month.

 Comebacks

 Johnson attempted a comeback in 1950 but was nothing like the rider he was before the near-fatal accident.
 His form did not improve in 1951 so dropped down a division to ride for the Glasgow Giants.
 His form failed to improve there so retired and returned to Australia.

-After a couple of years Johnson made a comeback the Claremont speedway in Perth, winning the West Australian Solo Championship title in the 1954–55 season.
+After a couple of years, Johnson made a comeback the Claremont speedway in Perth, winning the West Australian Solo Championship title in the 1954–55 season.
 He wanted to return to New Cross but they had closed down, so he returned to the UK for an ill-fated spell with the West Ham Hammers but again failed to perform to anywhere near his pre-1949 levels.
 He returned home to Australia after friends in the UK helped him with his fare.

 New Cross re-opened in 1959 and Johnson decided to make another comeback attempt, at the age of fifty-two.
 However, he was unable to keep up even with the juniors.
 He captained the New Cross Colts in a match against Edinburgh and scored three points with a race win which showed flashes of his old brilliance.
 He then tried his luck with the Edinburgh Monarchs but scored just one point (plus one bonus point)in six matches and eventually returned to Australia.
 There was further talk of him coming back in 1963 when New Cross entered the Provincial League and although he came back to Britain and settled near the track, the proposed comeback came to nothing, although he did take to the track once more on 14 May that year, defeating Phil Bishop 2–1 in a second half match race series.